PAYMENTS & WITHDRAWALS

 Should you wish to deposit money via a debit/credit card please log in then:

 We accept all major debit/credit cards.
-Please be aware that there is a 1.5% charge for payments by credit card.
 We do not accept American Express and some International debit/credit cards.

 What is verified by Visa and/or MasterCard Securecode?